Things to do in Rome

 The Colosseum is surrounded by prominent landmarks of the Roman empire.
 Here we list out the top things to do around the Colosseum:

-Restaurants Around The Colosseum
+Restaurants around the Colosseum

 The Colossuem is ancient and offers many things to explore in and around.
 Make sure you don't walk in an empty stomach.
 Hence, here are a list of the top food joints and eateries for a hearty Italian meal.